MatthewFerreira2020/Questify/README.md

 completed the task without being there.
 Upon completion you're shown a visual representation of your progress.
 Once you complete your weekly goals you gain a level, if you fail to complete them you lose a level.
 What makes this app different from other planners is the rpg aspect where by completing tasks you level up your buddy and unlock new cosmetic upgrades.
-You can compare with friends to see how productive and consistent you are at completing goals using the leaderboard.
+You can compare with friends to see how productive and consistent you are at completing goals.

 ### UI Prototype